Spring Break in Greece:

 - Housing and Meals: Students will be provided rooms at https://www.idealapts.com/, a family, friendly run establishment.
 That informal, cozy atmosphere makes them feel relaxed and at home.
 The location of the apartments at Kokkini Hani is geographically ideal as housing is located only 15 minutes away from the cosmopolitan capital city of Heraklion.
 All apartments have two bedrooms, kitchen, lounge, bathroom, wc, air conditioning and balcony overlooking the pool or gardens and are equipped to a high standard with all necessary appliances.
 Cleaned daily and fresh bedding and towels provided.
 Pharmacy and supermarket a few meters away.
 The “Ideal”, on-site taverna will be serving breakfast and dinner.
 The variety of dishes served represent the famous Mediterranean-Cretan Diet, prepared daily with fresh produce picked from the apartments’ garden by “Mrs. Maria”.

 - Is a visa required for US citizens?
-American and Canadian students are not required to have a visa for this program (since their stay is less than 90 days), but must have a passport.
+American citizens are not required to have a visa for this program.
 Students of other nationalities should confirm visa requirements on the Greek Embassy website.

 Grading Scale